 What You’ll Need:

 - A site through WordPress.org.
 (I recommend going through SiteGround.
-I will NEVER look back at some of those slimey hosts I’ve given money to in the past!
+I will NEVER look back at some of those slimy hosts I’ve given money to in the past!
 Rat bastards…)

-- PopupAlly – A free plugin for WordPress that allows you to install customized opt-ins on your sites.
+- Your email client’s WordPress plugin.
+ConvertKit, Mailchimp…and pretty much any email host will let you embed a sign up for into your blog posts!!
+I also recommend plugins like PopupAlly – A free plugin for WordPress that allows you to install customized opt-ins on your sites.

-Step 1: Install the two plugins above and make sure they are connected with whichever email client you’ve chosen to use.
+Step 1: Install the opt-in plugins you prefer to use (mentioned above) and make sure they are connected with whichever email client you’ve chosen to use.
 Directions for installation are included with the downloads and pretty easy to follow!

-Step 2: In you WordPress Dashboard, create a new PAGE…not post…PAGE.
-Change the slug of your page to read something easy to remember…like http://www.mywebsite.com/download-library
+Step 2: In your WordPress Dashboard, create a new PAGE…not post…PAGE.
+You’ll use either ThriveCart or OptimizePress to design this page!
+(See the quick tutorial video for Thrivecart below…or a tutorial for OP on this link!)
+Change the slug of your page to read something easy to remember…like http://www.mywebsite.com/download-library.

 Step 3: In the settings area of the page…to the right, you’ll see the option to change your page’s settings from “public” to “password protected”.
 Select this, and choose a FUN password for your readers!!
 (The page title will say “protected” in front of it…your customer CAN see that, but I wouldn’t worry about it…).

 Step 5: In your preferred mail client, start your email list!
-Create a welcome email that (in this order):
+Create a welcome email which:

 - Gives the readers their link to your password protected library.